DM$^2$: Decentralized Multi-Agent Reinforcement Learning for Distribution Matching: Theoretical Analysis

 where $\rho_{\bm{\pi}}(s) = (1 - \gamma)\sum_{t=0}^\infty \gamma^t P(s_t=s | \bm{\pi}) $ is the discounted \textit{state} visitation distribution.

-Consider the random variable that is the indicator function $\mathbbm{1}_{a_j = a^E_j}(s)$ for the event that at state $s$, agent $j$ would take an action that matched expert $j$'s action.
-Note that the expectation of this indicator is the probability of matching the expert's action. \footnote{For the purpose of exposition, we will assume that the expert policy is deterministic.
-The theory in this section can be extended to the case where $\bm{\pi}_E$ is stochastic by taking an expectation over expert actions.} Define the \textbf{joint action-matching objective} as the probability that agent actions match their corresponding experts (plus a constant), weighted by the probability of visiting states:
+Consider the random variable that is the indicator function $\mathds{1}_{a_j = a^E_j}(s)$ for the event that at state $s$, agent $j$ would take an action that matched expert $j$'s action.
+Note that the expectation of this indicator is the probability of matching the expert's action\footnote{For the purpose of exposition, assume that the expert policy is deterministic.
+The theory in this section can be extended to the case where $\bm{\pi}_E$ is stochastic by comparing the distributions over actions.}.
+Define the \textbf{joint action-matching objective} as the probability that agent actions match their corresponding experts (plus a constant), weighted by the probability of visiting states:

-where $\mathbbm{1}_{\bigcap_i a_i = a^E_i}(s)$ indicates the event that \emph{all} the agents would take actions that match their corresponding experts.
-Maximizing $J(\bm{\pi})$ precisely corresponds to solving the multi-agent imitation learning problem because the joint expert policy $\pi_E$ is the unique maximizer of $J(\bm{\pi})$ (see Lemma \ref{lemma:jpi_maximizer} in the Appendix).
+where $\mathds{1}_{\bigcap_i a_i = a^E_i}(s)$ indicates the event that \emph{all} agents take actions that match their corresponding experts.
+Maximizing $J(\bm{\pi})$ precisely corresponds to solving the multi-agent imitation learning problem because the joint expert policy $\pi_E$ is the unique maximizer of $J(\bm{\pi})$ (Lemma \ref{lemma:jpi_maximizer}, Appendix \ref{app:proofs}).

-\begin{restatable}[]{assumption}{assumpaction} Let $c \in \mathbb{R}^+$.
-Suppose for all agents $i$, the learned discriminator reward at each state is proportional to an action-matching indicator function: